A fast-loading website is no longer an option – it is a necessity that must be achieved in an online business.

 This means a website that loads quickly is more likely to appear higher in search results, leading to increased organic traffic.

-Moreover, Google has since shifted to mobile-first indexing.
+Moreover, Google has since shifted to a mobile-first indexing approach.
 This means Google will index the mobile version of your site and consider its performance and speed as one of its ranking signals.

 Boosted Conversion Rates

-Speed directly impacts how likely visitors convert, whether purchasing, signing up for a newsletter, or downloading a resource.
+Speed directly impacts how likely visitors are to convert, whether purchasing, signing up for a newsletter, or downloading a resource.

-A faster website reduces the chance of users abandoning the process due to slow loading times, leading to higher conversion rates for your website’s goals.
+A faster website reduces the likelihood of users abandoning the process due to slow loading times, resulting in higher conversion rates for your website’s goals.

 If users can quickly find what they are looking for on your website or landing pages, it increases the conversion rate, boosts sales, and helps a business generate more revenue.